-While $\Gamma^G(t) = \sum_{i=1}^d \mu_{*i}(t)-1$, the last terms in the right-hand side of \eqref{Eq: value of entropy with MIN}, is nonincreasing, the second term $-\sum_{i=1}^d \mu_i(t)\log \mu_{*i}(t)$ asymptotically increase as the mapping $t \mapsto -\log \mu_{*i}(t)$ is nondecreasing.
+While $\Gamma^G(t) = \sum_{i=1}^d \mu_{*i}(t)-1$, the last term on the right-hand side of \eqref{Eq: value of entropy with MIN}, is nonincreasing, the second term $-\sum_{i=1}^d \mu_i(t)\log \mu_{*i}(t)$ asymptotically increases as the mapping $t \mapsto -\log \mu_{*i}(t)$ is nondecreasing.
 Actually, as we can see in the next section, the value of this trading strategy grows in the long run.
 We can apply Theorem~\ref{thm: AGRA2}, rather than Theorem~\ref{thm: AGRA}, to find a strong arbitrage condition, because $\Gamma^G(\cdot)$ in this example is not nondecreasing.

 In order to apply Theorem~\ref{thm: AGRA2}, we first need to show that $V^{\varphi}(\cdot) \geq 0$ holds.
 From \eqref{Eq: varphi estimate in entropy with MIN}, we obtain

 holds for all $i=1, \cdots, d$.
 The last inequality follows from the fact that the function $x \mapsto -\log x + x$ is decreasing in the interval $x \in [0, 1]$.
 Then, we also obtain